cheternal7890/Electron-Weather-App/README.md

 **How does it work?**
 A function takes the longitude and latitude of the information received from the OpenWeatherMap API and inputs it into the Map.tsx, which then places a marker on the map of the location.
 The map is based off the Leaflet JavaScript library if you are curious to learn more: https://leafletjs.com/reference.html.

+**Installation**

+1) Download the zip file, uncompress it, and place it on your desktop.

+2) CD into the folder using any terminal.

+3) Run the "npm run dev" command.

+3) You can now play around with it so let me know what you think/have any suggestions.